calnix/Fractional-Wrapper/Readme.md

 2. Fwrapper - "vault w/ ex_rate"

 Both contracts are ERC20Mock, to issue tokens.
-Fwrapper must confirm to ERC4626 specification.
+Fwrapper must conform to ERC4626 specification.
 - implementation of convert* and preview* will be identical in this case (no need to calculate some time-weighted average for convert*).